 01 of 14

 Start: Regal Circle Mumbai

 You'll find Regal Circle at the end of Colaba Causeway, opposite the Regal Cinema.
 It's readily recognizable by the large fountain in the middle.
-If you stand with your back towards Colaba Causeway, the imposing Maharashtra Police Headquarters will be on your right, and the beginning of MG Road is opposite it, near the bus stop.
+Standing with your back towards Colaba Causeway, the imposing Maharashtra Police Headquarters will be on your right, and the beginning of MG Road opposite it near the bus stop.

 National Gallery of Modern Art

-What you Need to Know
+What to Know

 Chhatrapati Shivaji Maharaj Vastu Sangrahalaya